 Expect more spinoffs and mobile ports of games this year that first made it big on PC and consoles.
 For example, Blizzard Entertainment is planning to release Diablo Immortal soon.
 It has also confirmed plans to launch mobile titles of its other IPs, which include World of Warcraft and Overwatch.

 Meanwhile, the Pokemon series is a prime example of an established gaming IP receiving a full-scale mobile treatment.
 And though the hype has died down to a large extent, Augmented reality (AR) title Pokémon GO has made more than $2 billion from its more than 500 million players worldwide.

 6. Increased Regulations on In-Game Purchase's

 By the end of 2018, PEGI (Pan European Game Information) will have fully introduced a new rating icon on physical game copies.
 This rating icon was created to notify the buyer that the title includes in-game purchase possibilities.
 Additionally, increased efforts this year to ban loot boxes globally do not seem to be slowing whatsoever.

-When looking at these factors together - among others - our prediction is that in 2019, companies who rely largely on in-game transactions will surely continue to experience challenges in monetization.
+When looking at these factors together - among others - we predict that in 2019, companies who rely largely on in-game transactions will surely continue to experience challenges in monetization.
 This is especially true for mobile, as it has been reported that the costs for in-app purchases are rising, while the returns are diminishing seemingly by the day.